FoxInFlame/MinecraftColorCodes/README.md

 ##Bugs / ToDo

 - #1 §k does not work.
+(FIXED IN VERSION 3.0)
 - #2 Having multiple formatting codes does not work.
+(FIXED IN VERSION 2.0)
 - #3 The spaces disappear, and the output is a whole big chunk of letters.
+(FIXED IN VERSION 3.5)
 - #4 Color Codes should reset previous occuring formatting codes, yet they seem to keep the formatting.
+(FIXED IN VERSION 3.7)

-If you find one, please submit a ticket.
+If you find one, please submit a ticket or a pull request.

-- Add Class support (DONE!)
+- Add Class support (DROPPED!)
 - Add Support for custom class, like first match, second match, etc...
-(Coming Soon)
+(DROPPED!)
+- Put everything in a huge String.prototype function.
+(DONE!)
+- Fix Bugs (DONE FOR ALL LISTED)

 ##Updates
 v1.0 - Created this file, added replacements for color codes